AbdulAHAD968/AbdulAHAD968/README.md

-# 👋 Peace be upon you, I'm @AbdulAHAD
+# 👋 Peace be upon you all, I'm @AbdulAHAD

 I'm an aspiring Cyber Security enthusiast currently honing my skills at **FAST-NUCES-ISB**.